 In order to be admitted, candidates must submit an application file for assessment by the Doctoral Committee.
 This consists of professors involved in the program.
 The Committee will examine the admissibility of your submission and will grant or deny permission to register.

 The conditions for admission and registration to a PhD program may vary according to your holding:

-- A 2nd Degree of Higher Education (non-university) from a College for Higher Education in the French-speaking Community of Belgium Learn more
+- A Master’s degree from a (non-university) College for Higher Education in the French-speaking Community of Belgium

 The PhD student’s academic path